-- Buyer qualification – many buyers on auction platforms are not seasoned business purchasers and a lot are looking for their first purchase.
+- Buyer qualification – many buyers on auction platforms are not seasoned business purchasers, and many are searching for their first purchase.
 This means many are looking for smaller business sales (<$5,000) and are inexperienced in the sale process, which can cause difficulties during due diligence and closing.

-- Fees – auction platforms such as Flippa charge a fixed listing fee and a success fee of 10% upon closing, so they are substantially more expensive than a marketplace and similar to a broker, but relies on you to do everything.
+- Fees – auction platforms charge a fixed listing fee and a success fee of 10% upon closing, so they are substantially more expensive than a marketplace and similar to an M&A advisor but rely on you to do everything.

 An auction platform works well if you’re looking to sell a small business very quickly and for a cheap valuation.

-Selling your FBA business with a broker is likely the best option to consider if you have a large business for sale ($20,000+), you don’t have a lot of experience selling a business and/or you want to maximize the sale value.
+Selling your FBA business with an M&A advisor is likely the best option to consider.
+If you have a large business for sale in the $1-100M valuation range, you don’t have a lot of experience selling a business and/or you want to maximize the sale value.

-A broker will take care of the entire process end-to-end, from creating marketing materials to contacting buyers, negotiating offers, coordinating due diligence, drafting the contract for sale and facilitating the transfer of assets/funds through Escrow.
-They will also help advise on you valuation (more on that below) and the best deal terms for your legal protection and economic benefit.
+An M&A advisor will take care of the entire process end-to-end, from creating marketing materials to contacting buyers, negotiating offers, coordinating due diligence, drafting the contract for sale and facilitating the transfer of assets/funds through Escrow.
+They will also help advise on your valuation and the best deal terms for your legal protection and economic benefit.

-- Large distribution – if you list with a well established, reputable broker you’ll gain access to their network of qualified and experienced business buyers so you’ll be in front of a large, highly targeted investor audience.
-Their buyers will be able to execute and close a deal in a timely manner.
+- Large distribution – if you list with a well-established, reputable M&A advisor, you’ll gain access to their network of qualified and experienced business buyers.
+This means your business will be in front of a large, highly targeted investor audience that will be able to execute and close a deal in a timely manner.

-- Full process – a good broker will take care of the process end-to-end, once you’ve provided enough information for the initial marketing materials.
+- Full process – a good M&A advisor will take care of the process end-to-end once you’ve provided enough information for the initial marketing materials.
 You won’t have to self-support negotiation, due diligence or contracts etc. This frees up time to continue running your business or doing your day-to-day tasks.

-- Maximum value – an experienced broker will know how to value your business based off market insight and previous transactions.
+- Maximum value – an experienced M&A advisor will know how to value your business based on market insight and previous transactions.
 They will aim to court several offers and negotiate the highest one with the best overall terms.

-- Upfront requirements – to work with a broker you’ll need to be organized and have information on your business ready.
-Their buyers are highly motivated, organized and willing to execute for the right business, but need the documentation ready to do so.
+- Upfront requirements – to work with an M&A advisor, you’ll need to be organized and have information on your business ready.
+Their buyers are highly motivated, organized and willing to execute for the right business but need the documentation prepared to do so.

-- Fees – a broker will charge typically up to 15% of the sale value of the business upon successful closing.
-That being said, if you hire the right broker in almost every case, the net proceeds to the seller (sale value minus broker fees) are higher than those from a marketplace, auction or direct sale.
-Here’s a good example of Tim Seidler who sold his business with FE International for $100K more than he thought his business was worth.
+- Fees – an M&A advisor will typically charge up to 15% of the sale value of the business upon successful closing.
+If you hire the right advisor, in almost every case, the net proceeds to the seller (sale value minus broker fees) are higher than those from a marketplace, auction or direct sale.
+Here’s an excellent example from Tim Seidler, who sold his business with FE International for $100K more than he thought his business was worth.

-A broker is a good option if you don‘t have a great deal of experience valuing or selling businesses, don‘t have the time to spare and want maximum proceeds from the sale of your business.
-A brokered sale usually takes between 4-8 weeks depending on the size of the business (larger businesses can take longer).
+An M&A advisor is a good option if you don‘t have a great deal of experience valuing or selling businesses, don‘t have the time to spare and want maximum proceeds from the sale of your business.
+A brokered sale usually takes between 4-8 weeks, depending on the size of the business (larger businesses can take longer).
 You can learn more about the process here.

 The final option is to directly approach potential buyers (cold email or call) and persuade them to buy the business.
-The most efficient way to do this is target other business owners in the same or a complementary niche.
+The most efficient way is to target other business owners in the same or a complementary niche.

-- No fees – if you find a buyer yourself and close successfully it’s going to cost you a lot less than the other options.
-It’s likely you’ll only incur fees for legal advice.
+- No fees – if you find a buyer yourself and close successfully, it will cost you a lot less than the other options.
+Likely, you’ll only incur fees for legal advice.